chennnxu/chennnxu.github.io/_posts_temp/2024-01-08-Data-Engineering-Zoomcamp.md

 comments: true
 ---

-I am currently enrolled in the Data Engineering Zoomcamp offered by DataTalks.Club.
-This markdown document will serve as a repository for my notes, with irregular updates.
+I am currently reskill myself on data engineeing 8-), resource maily from Data Engineering Zoomcamp offered by DataTalks.Club.
+I summarize all by deploying a simple data engineer project.

+The tool used for the data engineering pipeline summarzie in Figure .